vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 * Ability to provide access to an editor (IDE) in the workshop dashboard in the web browser for users to use to edit files during the workshop.

 * Ability to provide access to a web based console for accessing the Kubernetes cluster.
-Use of the Kubernetes dashboard, OpenShift web console, or Octant is suported.
+Use of the Kubernetes dashboard or Octant is suported.

 * Ability to integrate additional web based applications into the workshop dashboard specific to the topic of the workshop.